sanchezsan/anexos-monografia-golomb/README.md

 <!-- WRITE HERE THE COMPONENT DESCRIPTION THAT APPEARS ON THE "Choose Component for MATLAB" DIALOG WINDOW - WRITE THE TEXT WITHOUT CR! -->
 <cite>
-BRRRRR Block MATLAB_ASIGNACIONGOLOMB: Automatically generated description
+Block MATLAB_ASIGNACIONGOLOMB: Automatically generated description
 </cite>
 <!-- END OF COMPONENT SHORT DESCRIPTION ********************************************************************************************** -->